noahburchell/ninit/README.md

-ninitctl log             # failures ninit recorded ninitctl start NAME      # start it, or retry it after a failure ninitctl stop NAME       # stop it and keep it stopped ninitctl restart NAME    # stop it, then start it again ninitctl resume          # retry every failed and skipped service
+ninitctl log             # failures ninit recorded ninitctl start NAME      # start it, or retry it after a failure ninitctl stop NAME       # stop it and keep it stopped ninitctl restart NAME    # restarts it ninitctl resume          # retry every failed and skipped service
 ```